Weatherhub/obsprocdoc/prep/prep.rst

 ====================

 Most of the observation types in the PREPBUFR file are associated with quality markers (e.g., mnemonics “PQM, “TQM”, “WQM”, etc.).
 These are used by the various analyses to place a weight on the data based on its quality.
-`Table 7 <http://www.emc.ncep.noaa.gov/mmb/data_processing/prepbufr.doc/table_7.htm>`_ contains the code table of quality markers.
+`质控标识表 <http://www.emc.ncep.noaa.gov/mmb/data_processing/prepbufr.doc/table_7.htm>`_ contains the code table of quality markers.
 These quality markers apply to all observation types in the PREPBUFR file.

 提取质控标识
 ===========